multani/gcp-changelog/content/looker/index.md

 ### Fixed

+An issue has been fixed where non-string values that were entered in the expression element of the `dynamic_fields` section of a LookML dashboard could cause the LookML validator to crash.
+This feature now performs as expected.

+### Fixed

 An issue has been fixed where subtotal values could display incorrect values after a filter was added or updated.
 This feature now performs as expected.

 ### Fixed